Israeli Wine From the Judean Hills and Tabbouleh Salad

-As this is a wine and food pairing event, I thought of making Tabbouleh.
+As this is a wine and food pairing event, I made Tabbouleh.
 I found a recipe from Ina Garten on the Foodnetwork.
-It was delicious and would have worked great with the rose and the white.
-The reds were more structured by not overpowering.
+It was delicious and worked well with this rose.

 Tabbouleh Salad

 I ran out of scallions so I substituted with red onion.
 Easy to make and delicious my only dismay was that it said it serves 8 people in this quantity.
 I could have finished this whole dish by myself.
-I loved visiting the Middle East this month.
-I hope to cover wines from other areas as well.
-I’ve written some other posts about Israeli wines here and here during the past year but not from other countries.
-I have a lot to discover or in some cases, catch up on.
+Through the years, I have written about other Israeli wines here and here.

-Our group will be meeting up on Saturday morning, May 8th, at 11 AM ET on Twitter to chat about our findings.
+Our group will be meeting up on Saturday morning, October 14th, at 11 AM ET on X to chat about our findings.
 We would love to have you join us.
 You will find us by following #WinePW.
 Here are the topics we will be discussing……

 • Thank you so much for choosing this great theme.
 I know I love when you have a reason to write about something other than just desire and a deadline.